-DJ sets are common place.
-Though there is a plethora of podcasts.
+DJ sets are commonplace.
+Though there are a plethora of podcasts.

 Most content producers are certain to include custom album art with each track they upload.

 Pre-set categories make it easy for fans to discover new shows.
-Your talk show may fall into different categories, such as business, comedy, education, sport, polities, news, etc.
+Your talk show may fall into different categories, such as business, comedy, education, sport, politics, news, etc.

 Music shows are also classed into genres such as ambient, classical, house, jazz, pop, garage, etc.

 Is it disappointing to tear and sweat creating amazing shows only to receive zero compensation for your hard work?

 Sure, most creators don’t do it for the money.